 When is the contest taking place?

-The Contest date will be annouced soon for this year!
+The contest will take place between October 22, 2018 until November 15th at 11:59pm.
 Visit the direct give page for more information!

 Why do we need a contest to drive donations?

 The Direct Give Contest is an annual event that encourages friendly competition to raise funds for CLIP.
-This is the fifth year that the contest has taken place.
 Since it started in 2010-2011, the participation rate has jumped from roughly 50% in the previous years to nearly 100%!
 The high participation rate allows us to keep the suggested donation amount low since the more families donate, the less each family needs to donate in order to keep the program afloat.
 The high participation rate is also a strong indication of the community’s commitment and support of the program.

 What are the prizes this year?